augi/gradle-docker-java/README.md

-        dockerfileLines = ['RUN apt-get ...'] // additional lines to include to Dockerfile; default: empty arguments = ['--server'] // arguments to be passed to your application; default: empty dockerBuildDirectory = project.file('my-directory') // directory where Dockerfile is created; default: "$buildDir/dockerJava" customDockerfile = file('Dockerfile') // path to a custom Dockerfile - then all of the previous options (except image and alternativeImages) are ignored; default: null filesToCopy = [project.file('my-file-txt')] // list of files to copy to the Docker working directory (so these file can be copied to the image using COPY or ADD directives) buildArgs = ['version=1.2.3'] // build arguments to be send to 'docker build' command when using custom Dockerfile; default: empty
+        dockerfileLines = ['RUN apt-get ...'] // additional lines to include to Dockerfile; default: empty arguments = ['--server'] // arguments to be passed to your application; default: empty dockerBuildDirectory = project.file('my-directory') // directory where Dockerfile is created; default: "$buildDir/dockerJava" dockerBuildArgs = ['--isolation=hyperv'] // additional arguments to be send to 'docker build' command customDockerfile = file('Dockerfile') // path to a custom Dockerfile - then all of the previous options (except image and alternativeImages) are ignored; default: null filesToCopy = [project.file('my-file-txt')] // list of files to copy to the Docker working directory (so these file can be copied to the image using COPY or ADD directives) buildArgs = ['version=1.2.3'] // build arguments to be send to 'docker build' command when using custom Dockerfile; default: empty